xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Objective-C code, in particular when it involves blocks, since it's quite complicated to get it right when doing it manually.

-If this is not the case, please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS) with a test case.
+If this is not the case, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 ## MT5xxx: GCC and toolchain error messages